Vesunna Gallo-Roman Museum: The excavations of the domus of Bouquets

 Upon discovery, the site was named the villa des Bouquets, after the name of the street that ran parallel to it.
 It is today called the Vesunna domus.

 The Creation of the museum

-There soon appeared the need to ensure a good conservation of the site.
+There soon appeared the need to ensure conservation of the site.
 The idea of a museum building is old.
-The first projects had been studied even before the end of the excavations.
+The first projects had been studied before the end of the excavations.
 The decision was finally taken in 1992 by the municipal council of Périgueux.
 An architectural drawing competition took place in 1993.
-The museum is a project of Jean Nouvel, an architect born in Fumel, France and a winner of the Pritzker Prize in 2008.
+The museum was a project of Jean Nouvel, an architect born in Fumel, France and a winner of the Pritzker Prize in 2008.
 The main constraint that weighed on the project by Jean Nouvel was the impact of the future museum on a site that since 1963 had been classified as a historical monument.
-In response to this need, while ensuring maximum view ability to future visitors, Jean Nouvel has created a project whose philosophy can be summed up in two words: protect and reveal the site:
+In response to this need, while ensuring maximum view ability to future visitors, Jean Nouvel created a project whose philosophy can be summed up in two words: protect and reveal the site: